 Hospitality and Mood: 5 ways art improves the dining experience

 We all eat.
 Some of us eat more than others!
 Did you know that the consumption of sugar and carbs creates the craving to eat more?
-Can environmental design also affect the cravings to consume?
-Research and life experience say yes in the forms of colour psychology, comfort, relaxation and stimulation through themed decors create an atmosphere in as much as kitchen fragrances do that come and waft deliciously under our noses.
-Sound matched to the décor’s theme, plus, sumptuous or paired back material selections add tactile qualities representative of the food to come.
+Can hospitality environmental design also affect the craving to consume?
+Research and life experience sais yes.
+Colour psychology, comfort, relaxation and stimulation through themed decors create an atmosphere in as much as kitchen fragrances do that come and waft deliciously under our noses.
+Sound matched to the décor’s theme adds to our cravings.
+Sumptuous or paired back material selections add tactile qualities representative of the food to come.
 It all adds up and is incredibly useful in Aged Care Hospitality Design, DIY Restaurant Design or just Restaurant Design Ideas.

-- COLOUR ME HUNGRY: In colour psychology it is orange, red and red-orange with many fast food companies brands are in these colours: KFC, Red Rooster and McDonalds.
-Orange is however the colour known to stimulate the appetite but the problem is, a lot of people find orange to strong.
+- COLOUR ME HUNGRY: In colour psychology, it is orange, red and red-orange with many fast food companies brands are in these colours: KFC, Red Rooster and McDonald’s.
+Orange is, however, the colour known to stimulate the appetite but the problem is, a lot of people find orange too strong.
 For designers to capitalise on orange and stimulate the appetite in their dining rooms, choose fabrics and timbers featuring apricot and tan hues with dashes of rich orange for zing in artworks.

-- THE ART AND FRAGRANCE CONNECTION: The recall of memories at certain fragrances is well known.
-Lavender takes me to my grandmothers garden!
-Restaurants can help themselves imbued theme through art designed to enhance their menu style, i.e. Japanese fare with a long Japanese styled artwork featuring fisherman on a calm sea of one long restful horizon line, will surely have diners leaning back into their seats; fully lulled and satisfied!
+4. THE ART AND FRAGRANCE CONNECTION: The recall of memories at certain fragrances is well known.
+Lavender takes me back to my grandmothers garden.
+Restaurants can help themselves instil theme through art designed to enhance their menu style.
+For instance, Japanese fare expressed with a long Japanese style artwork of fisherman on a calm sea against a long restful horizon line will surely have diners leaning back into their seats; fully lulled and satisfied!

 Thomas Merton said, “Art enables us to find ourselves and lose ourselves at the same time,” and isn’t that the dining out experience?
 Relax, lose yourself and through that joy de Vivre, maybe, find inspiration!